Beagle Brigade

+History

-The APHIS airport inspection program was begun in 1984 at Los Angeles International Airport.
+The APHIS airport inspection program begun in 1984 at Los Angeles International Airport.
 In 2004, there were more than 60 Beagle Brigade teams at 21 international airports.
 The canine members of the Beagle Brigade have either been donated by private owners and breeders, or rescued from animal shelters.
 The dogs are evaluated for appropriateness, such as friendliness and intelligence.
 Those beagles that are not selected for the program are placed in adoptive homes.
 None are returned to animal shelters.

+Overview

 Beagles have the ability to categorize smells.
 Therefore, they can distinguish between smells emanating from restricted items (such as fruit, vegetables, and meat) and non-restricted items.
 When a member of the Beagle Brigade smells a restricted scent, it sits down next to the luggage to alert its handler, who then talks to the owner, and, if necessary, performs a search.
 Experienced beagles have a 90% success rate, and can recognize almost 50 distinct smells.

 A beagle's career with the Beagle Brigade usually lasts between six and ten years.
 When they retire, they are usually adopted by their handlers (handlers and dogs are paired throughout the beagle's career).
 Otherwise, they are placed in adoptive homes.

 The USDA National Detector Dog Training Center in Newnan, Georgia, receives beagles donated by private owners, breeders, and animal shelters.